Institute of Process and Particle Engineering

 In close collaboration with JK University Linz, CFDEMresearch GmbH and DCS Computing GmbH, currently my main focus is on integrating my previous research into the tool "ParScale", "CPPPO", as well as the LIGGGHTS and CFDEM platform (http://www.cfdem.com/).
 Besides this, I have implemented the CFD-DEM solver “r2d2”, which couples OpenFOAM® with a GPU-based solver for particle motion.

-I have access to the HPC platforms of the TU Graz (d.h., dcuster.tugraz.at), as well as Austria's largest computing machine VSC-3, and also perform simulations on various GPU-enabled machines.
+I have access to the HPC platforms of the TU Graz (d.h., dcuster.tugraz.at), as well as Austria's largest computing machine VSC-3.
 My experimental work focuses on high-speed imaging (using a IDT Os8, 5kHz @ full resolution), mainly for granular Particle Image Velocimetry (gPIV) applications.